 - Drive through front heel to return to start position

 - Repeat for specified reps; perform set with opposite foot forward

 Planks are a great way to develop core stability and strength.A strong core allows you to react to a ball hit in the gap or explosively drive a ball down the line.

-- Lie on stomach with elbows bent underneath
+- Lie on stomach with your elbows bent underneath

-- Raise body until only elbows and toes touch ground
+- Raise your body until only elbows and toes touch ground

-- Keep body rigid and flat by tightening abs and butt
+- Keep your body rigid and flat by tightening abs and butt

 Sets/Duration: 3×30 seconds